 What can you store in a hanging organizer?
 Lots of things!
 Here are a few ideas for using the Clutter Keeper Hanging Storage Organizer in the garage:

 - Wrapping paper and supplies

 - Seasonal products like sunscreen and bug spray

 - Hats, mittens, scarves and other seasonal accessories

 Everyone knows that plastic storage bins are a much better idea than cardboard boxes, but how do you stack your tubs safely?

 Stacks of tubs can be treacherous if you just put them on top of each other.
 One bump and they could all crash to the ground (and on top of anyone or anything below).

 These DIY Storage towers from Family Handyman are super easy to build and they make your garage incredibly safer.
-The supplies are simple – ¾ inch plywood, paint, screws and sandpaper.
-If you don’t own a saw, you can always to have your wood cut the exact dimensions you need.
+The supplies are simple – ¾ inch plywood, paint, screws, and sandpaper.
+If you don’t own a saw, you can always have your wood cut the exact dimensions you need.

 After you make the storage towers, don’t forget to screw them to the wall.
 This will keep them from falling over.

 7. Hang Stuff Up On the Garage Wall